amplience/dc-content-managed-pwa-nextjs/README.md

 As mentioned above, this is a monorepo.
 Under `packages/configuration` you will find the following sub folders:

-1. **schemas:** These are you content models in JSON-Schema format.
+1. **content-schemas:** These are your content models in JSON-Schema format.
 These content models map to components and also slots.
 2. **content-types:** These are your settings for your schemas for use in Amplience.
 They contain names, icons, visualisations and which repositories they can be used in.
-3. **import:** These tell the Amplience CLI how to provision your content types and schemas.
+3. **content-type-schemas:** These tell the Amplience CLI how to provision your content types and schemas.

 #### Import automation
 You can automate the import of schemas and content types directly from your local machine using the Amplience DC CLI.